-Everyone goes through an acne stage during their teenage years, which in some cases, remains even in adulthood.
+Everyone goes through an acne stage during their teenage years, which sometimes remains even in adulthood.

 We can all agree that no one wants to walk around looking like a pizza.
-That’s why we’ve spent hours looking into what the top wellness professionals have to say regarding fish oil and its effects on acne.
+That’s why, as a health optimization coach, I gathered a team and spent hours examining what the top wellness professionals have to say about fish oil and its effects on acne.

-If you’re struggling with skin disorders and keeping them under control, you’ll definitely want to read on to learn more about how fish oil can help.
+If you’re struggling with skin disorders and keeping them under control, you’ll want to learn more about how fish oil can help.

 What Are the Effects of Fish Oil on Acne?